cplotts/wfSpy/README.md

 <p>The master branch currently is the .NET 4.0 version of the utility ... i.e. the latest released version of the framework as of this writing.
 I speculate that wfSpy will need to be modified yet again when .NET 4.5 releases since there is a new version of the CLR coming with .NET 4.5.</p>

-<h2>x86 Only</h2>
+<h2>x86 or x64</h2>

-<p>I currently have not gone to any effort to get wfSpy to work with 64-bit applications.
+<p>Can spy on eiter x86 or x64, but only as compiled i.e.: there are currently no support for using the 64-bit version to spy on 32-bit windows.
 It shouldn't be too hard, though.
-If you do get it to work with 64-bit applications, please contribute those changes back to this project.</p>
+If you do get it to work, please contribute those changes back to this project.</p>